Empty homes and area improvements

 If so, we would like to know about it.
 The council has developed ways to encourage owners to bring their homes back into use.
 Our dedicated officers will contact the owner, identify the problems and design solutions.

 Once completed it will automatically generate an email to the council officers responsible for empty homes work enabling them to investigate.
-Alternatively you can contact Private Sector Housing Team at Doorways below.
+Alternatively you can contact the Private Sector Housing Team at Customer First.

 Working with Private Landlords and Tenants